 Worth getting out of bed for

 Before visiting Weligama town, you’ll be itching to shimmy down the cliff-clinging steps to the near-private West Beach below (the East Beach is a five-minute walk from the villas), to frolic in the cool turquoise waters of the bay.
-If you want more souped-up splashing about, the hotel can organise banana-boating and snorkelling, and scuba lessons and sessions at the on-site dive centre, to explore submerged wrecks and come face-to-face with neon marine life.
 The trade winds make this optimum surfing territory (just be sure to avoid the main fishing areas in season), and Koggala Lake is ideal for kayaking or boating, a 15-minute drive from the hotel.
 On dry land, cycle through emerald green, tiered paddy fields, or take a day trip to Udawalawe or Yala National Parks to spot elephants bathing in reservoirs and sloth bears, boar and leopards stalking through dense greenery.
 Galle’s independent boutiques and Unesco-protected colonial fortifications are a 30-minute drive away, and to the east, Matara has atmospheric jungle-clad ruins, Buddhist temples and the sleek white Dondra Head Lighthouse.
 Fishing town Weligama, (‘sandy village’ in Sinhalese), has lively fish markets and petite craft boutiques alongside the odd mall.
-Zippy tuk-tuks and animated commerce keep it chaotic, but there are several serene spots where you can watch local fisherman perch on poles plunged into the coral reef.
-In season, turtles frolic in the shallows, and the hotel has whale and dolphin-watching tours, or you can explore secluded coves by kayak.
+Zippy tuk-tuks and animated commerce keep it chaotic, but there are several serene spots where you can watch local fishermen perch on poles plunged into the coral reef.
+In season, turtles frolic in the shallows, and the hotel has whale and dolphin-watching tours, too.

 Set by Weligama’s bus station, unassuming smoothie shop AVM Cream Club has gained popularity for its impressive selection of tropical fruit, which is added to ice-cream, milkshakes, drinks and snacks in imaginative combos.
 Its shawarma, samosas, and coconut pancakes – and the penny-saving prices – are a big hit with visitors too.